chaosraine/codge/src/site/notes/10-19 💢 Bardacht/16 Podcast/2021/2021-04-02-there-is-no-try.md

 If you are a former gifted kid who grew up to struggle with basic adulting, then you need the Ex-Gifted podcast.

-Host Ren Eliza talks about gifted kid burnout, and the damage that lasts long into adulthood.
+Host Raine Eliza talks about gifted kid burnout, and the damage that lasts long into adulthood.
 Damage like battered self esteem, decimated internal motivation, and a continued failure to live up to expectations even while we were placed on pedestals and alienated from our peers.

 Ex-Gifted will cover failure, procrastination, imposter syndrome, and chronic anxiety and depression, and a whole lot more.